1st June 2022

 Whatever you choose to do, make sure you regularly brush your teeth – a minimum of twice a day for two minutes a time – and particularly after eating or drinking these items.

-Book in for a sparkling smile
+Book your stained teeth in for a sparkling smile